stjordanis/catvdogcnn/README.md

 # catvdogcnn
-A CNN that uses transfer learning on mobilenet to achieve high accuracy in categorising whether an image contains a cat or a dog
+A CNN that uses transfer learning on mobilenet to decide if a low resolution image contains a cat or a dog

 WARNING ONLY LINUX IS OFFICIALLY SUPPORTED